aromasnar/libre-PIC-badger/README.md

 This project is being released as partial fullfillment of an NSF award number ARC 0946625.
 This is non-working software and has not been previously distributed.
 All of the code references to internal networks and servers have been removed throughout the project.
-Any potential user will have to modify the source for their environemnt in order to use this code.
+Any potential user will have to modify the source for their environment in order to use this code.
 License information is provided in the LICENSE.txt file.